Several years ago, in an interview with Sports Illustrated, Florida State football coach Bobby Bowden gave the following advice about weight loss:

-Eighty percent of your ability to lose excess body fat is determined by what you eat.
+Eighty to ninety percent of your ability to lose excess body fat is determined by what you eat.

-The other twenty percent depends on the right kind of exercise, lifestyle habits and genetic factors.
+The other ten percent depends on the right kind of exercise, lifestyle habits and genetic factors.

 Weight loss is all about hormones, particularly insulin.